Transition metal dichalcogenide dimer nano-antennas with ultra-small gaps

 \textbf{Acknowledgments}\\

 P. G. Z., L. S., T.S.M., M.S., A. G. and A. I. T. thank the financial support of the European Graphene Flagship Project under grant agreements 881603 and EPSRC grants EP/S030751/1, EP/V006975/1 and EP/P026850/1.
 L. S. and A. I. T. thank the European Union's Horizon 2020 research and innovation programme under ITN Spin-NANO Marie Sklodowska-Curie grant agreement no. 676108.
 P. G. Z. and A. I. T. thank the European Union's Horizon 2020 research and innovation programme under ITN 4PHOTON Marie Sklodowska-Curie grant agreement no. 721394.
 T.F.K. acknowledges the support of the Engineering and Physical Sciences Research Council (grant number EP/P030017/1).
-Y.W. acknowledges a Research Fellowship (TOAST) awarded by the Royal Academy of Engineering. \\
+Y.W. acknowledges a Research Fellowship (TOAST) awarded by the Royal Academy of Engineering.
+We would also like to thank Cynthia Vidal for her contribution to the photoluminescence measurements of monolayer WSe$_2$ on WS$_2$ dimer nano-antennas.\\

 \textbf{Author contributions}\\